nvaulin/samovar/README.md

 *Metagenomics* – key approach for biological community analysis.
 Many new tools appear regularly and their validation becomes the crucial challenge.

-Here we come up with an artificial data generation tool `SAMOVAR` that aims aims to improve algorithms development and accelerate scientific discoveries.
+Here we come up with an artificial data generation tool `SAMOVAR` that aims to improve algorithms development and accelerate scientific discoveries.
 This  pipeline takes the input phenotype or environment as a community property and technical parameters for NGS library to generate `fastq` files with Illumina reads.
 SAMOVAR performes additional bacteria selection  based on a given *metabolite* or *metabolic pathways*.
 Overall, our pipeline consists of four steps:
 - Core-bacterial set selection by given phenotype;
 - Selection of additional bacteria species based on metabolites and metabolic pathways;